Insight

 The latest data on fossil fuel subsidies, capital investment by state-owned energy companies, and international public finance shows financial flows are far from aligned with low-carbon and resilient development (Figures 1–3).

-There is a huge opportunity to redirect this money for the benefit of people and planet.
+There is a huge opportunity to redirect this money for the benefit of people and the planet.

-• Fossil fuel subsidies to consumers, producers, and general services: data for 2023 covers 83 economies as estimated by the International Energy Agency (IEA) and the Organisation of Petroleum Exporting Countries (OECD).
-Until 2022, this data is complemented by International Monetary Fund (IMF) estimates of fossil fuel subsidies in the rest of the world.
-The 2022 figure has been revised up from USD 1.5 trillion previously estimated to USD 1.7 trillion in real term, based on more precise data from IEA and the OECD.
+• Fossil fuel subsidies to consumers, producers, and general services: Data for 2023 covers 83 economies, as estimated by the International Energy Agency (IEA) and the Organisation for Economic Co-operation and Development (OECD).
+Until 2022, this data was complemented by International Monetary Fund (IMF) estimates of fossil fuel subsidies in the rest of the world.
+The 2022 figure has been revised up from the previously estimated USD 1.5 trillion to USD 1.7 trillion in real terms, based on more precise data from IEA and the OECD.

-• International public finance: Estimated at USD 29 billion in 2023, based on average of 2020-22 figures from Oil Change International, as published on EnergyFinance.org.
+• International public finance: Estimated at USD 29 billion in 2023, based on the average of 2020–2022 figures from Oil Change International, as published on EnergyFinance.org.

 Regulated consumer prices